Tournament Information and Conditions

 – Each tournament will be a stroke play event held over 54/72 holes.

-Top 25 players, where there are ties one hole sudden death will be used to determine the player that proceed to the final round for the events.
+Top 20 players will be paid, where there are ties one hole sudden death will be used to determine the last player who gets paid.

 – In the event of a tie for first place, a ‘sudden death’, play-off will take place to determine the winner.
 The holes to be used for the playoff will be advised by the Tournament Director.

 – If a play-off involves more than two players, those players, other than the winner, will be deemed to have tied for second place regardless of their score in the play-off.

 – If a play-off fails to determine a winner due to weather conditions or for any other reason, all players will be deemed to have won and will share any associated monies or points.

 – The Field for each tournament shall not exceed 54.
 The minimum field is 25 players.
 Events that register less than 25 players may be cancelled at the discretion of the Tournament organizers.
 In certain circumstances the field number will be reduced due to daylight hours available.
 Where possible African Tour will post the number of the Field in advance.

 – In the event that the tournament in question is oversubscribed, the field will be decided based on the time / date that each entry was received (i.e. earlier entrants will receive priority), subject to payment being received on time.